hilyds/debio-smart-contracts/README.md

 The request also requires the user to stake an amount of DAI as an incentive for labs to fulfill the request.

 ## Claiming a request
-Labs/Future labs can receive the staking amount reward by claiming the request, and fulfilling the request by providing the service.
+Future labs can receive the staking amount reward by claiming the request, and fulfilling the request by providing the service.
 DAOGenics will need to validate the service before lab can claim the request.
 This is done by calling a transaction in the smart contract, updating a mapping of valid lab services.

+A ClaimRequest event will be fired and listened by Backend.
+Backend will create an order in substrate blockchain.
+When order is created, it will trigger transferStakingAmount to escrow smart contract

 ## Data Structure
 ### Service Request